15 Affirmations That Helped Me Lose Weight

 In my early twenties, I began to learn about Neuro-linguistic programming (NLP), which focuses on the link between our language and our thoughts and behaviors.
 I eventually qualified as an NLP Coach, and had the opportunity to work on myself.

 I realized the main culprit in my battle with weight had always been my thinking and my habits.
 I needed to work on my self esteem, self acceptance, and happiness in my own skin.
 I thought losing weight would give me those qualities, but in reality, I had to develop them before I could lose the weight.

 Going from negative self talk to self love doesn’t happen overnight.
-However, I can assure you that if you practice these affirmations over time, you'll start to notice your thinking changes.
+However, using these affirmations over time, I noticed my thinking changed.
 And that's the first step.

 - I believe in my ability to truly love myself for who I am.

 - I accept my body shape and acknowledge the beauty it holds.